progressdb/ProgressDB/.scripts/sdk/README.md

 - `publish-js.sh` — interactive single-file publisher for the JSR (Deno) registry.
 Prompts for build and runs `npx jsr publish`.
 - `publish-node.sh` — interactive single-file publisher for npm.
 Prompts to bump the package version, builds, and publishes to npm.
 Supports `--dry-run` to inspect packing without publishing.
-- `build-node-sdk.sh` — (legacy) helper for building the Node backend SDK; left in place for backwards compatibility.
+- `publish-python.sh` — interactive publisher for the Python backend SDK.
+Changes to the Python package directory, builds a wheel/sdist and uploads to PyPI via `twine`.
+Supports `--dry-run` to only build artifacts and `--yes` to skip prompts.

 Examples: